intoxstudio/content-aware-sidebars/readme.txt

 * Languages (qTranslate, Polylang, Transposh, WPML)
 * **[NEW]** Pods Pages

-Combine these conditions in any way you like, e.g. display a sidebar on all Posts in Category X by author Y.
+Combine conditions in any way you like, e.g. display a sidebar on posts in Category X by author Y.

-**NEW:** Negate conditions, e.g. display a sidebar on all pages except Page X.
+Negate conditions, e.g. display a sidebar on pages except Page X.

-= Integrated Support for Popular Plugins =
+####Integrated Support for Popular Plugins

 * bbPress (v2.5+)
 * BuddyPress (v2.0+)